About Your Visit

 Explore the beautifully terraced formal gardens with an interpretive guide.
 The garden contains stone steps, please dress appropriately for walking.
 More information coming soon...

 Enslaved Community at Oatlands Tour

-Your first stop after arriving at Oatlands will be in the Carriage House Gift Shop to purchase your ticket.
-This inviting museum shop in a historic setting offers a variety of souvenirs, unique gifts, books, jewelry, children's items, and home accessories.
+Your first stop after arriving at Oatlands is the inviting gift shop nestled within the 1903 Carriage House.
+The shop offers a variety of souvenirs, unique gifts, books, jewelry, children's items, and home accessories.
 We also feature unique treasures for your garden, including garden ornaments, tools, accessories, and gifts.
-Friends of Oatlands receive a 10% discount on all purchases.
-CLICK HERE to visit our online store.
+Friends of Oatlands members receive a 10% discount on all purchases.
+CLICK HERE